PS Norfolk

 PS Norfolk was a passenger vessel built for the Great Eastern Railway in 1900.

 History

-The ship was built by Gourlay Brothers in Dundee for the Great Eastern Railway and launched on 25 April 1900.
-She was launched by Miss Janie Lyon.
-She was built of steel and equipped with a double-ended hull, with two rudders adapted for steaming with equal facility astern or ahead.
+The ship was built by Gourlay Brothers in Dundee as Yard No.194 for the Great Eastern Railway and launched on 25 April 1900 by Miss Janie Lyon.
+She was built of steel and with a double-ended hull, with two rudders adapted for steaming with equal facility astern or ahead.

-She was used on local services and coastal excursions.
+She was built for local services between Ipswich, Felixstowe and Harwich on the River Orwell, as well as coastal excursions to Great Yarmouth.
+On 1 January 1923 the mergers required under the Railways Act 1921 came into effect and she passed into the ownership of the London and North Eastern Railway (LNER).

-In 1923 she passed into the ownership of the London and North Eastern Railway and they sold her in 1931 to D. Tweedie, Edinburgh.
-She was sent for scrapping in 1935.
+In February 1931 the LNER announced that Norfolk and her near-sistership Suffolk would not resume the River Orwell service after the winter break, as it had been making considerable losses.
+They were both sold to Dutch shipbreakers in April, though Norfolk was resold by the Dutch to D. Tweedie of Edinburgh for further service.
+This does not seem to have materialised, and she was finally sent for scrapping in the Netherlands in 1935.